 - You will most likely have to go to a pre-assessment clinic to have some tests done, the operation explained to you and any questions answered.
 All of this is to make sure that you are fit enough to have your prostate taken out.
+You will be asked to sign a consent form agreeing to have the operation. - In some centres you will be seen by a CNS to discuss continence and erectile function issues with you. - In some centres you may be offered the opportunity to attend classes called 'surgery school' before your prostatectomy.

-You may be asked to sign a consent form agreeing to have the operation. - You may be referred to a specialist physiotherapist who will advise you on a programme of pelvic floor exercises to start before having your operation or perhaps the CNS will discuss these with you.
+- You may be referred to a specialist physiotherapist who will advise you on a programme of pelvic floor exercises to start before having your operation or perhaps the CNS will discuss these with you.
 For more information about pelvic floor exercises, Prostate Scotland has a booklet 'Spotlight on Pelvic Floor exercises for men'.
 This is available on our website.
-For a copy to be sent to you call us or email info@prostatescotland.org.uk

-- You will be asked about any medication you are taking.
+For a copy to be sent to you call us or email info@prostatescotland.org.uk - You will be asked about any medication you are taking.
 Remember to tell staff about aspirin, warfarin, clopidogrel, rivaroxaban, apixaban or any other pills you are taking.
-You may already have been given advice on these by staff in the clinic. - At some point, you will be given an enema, which encourages your bowels to move so that your bowel is empty before surgery.
-Ask the CNS when you will be given an enema. - You will be given information about eating and drinking before the operation takes place. - After the operation has been explained to you, you will be asked to sign a consent form agreeing to have the operation. - You will be seen by an anaesthetist prior to or on the day of your operation. - During your operation, you will be lying on your back with your head in a slightly down position: - i.
-With laparoscopic radical prostatectomy, you will have five small cuts across your lower tummy.
-Each of these cuts will be around 1cm long and has a special, small plastic tube placed inside.
-Each cut serves a different purpose during the operation; one is used for a camera to magnify inside, 3 others are used for the instruments to undertake the operation.
+You may already have been given advice on these by staff in the clinic. - On the morning of your operation you may be given an enema or suppository depending on how recently you have opened your bowels. - You will have been given information about eating and drinking before the operation takes place. - After the operation has been explained to you, you will be asked to sign a consent form agreeing to have the operation. - You will be seen by an anaesthetist prior to or on the day of your operation. - During your operation, you will be lying on your back with your head in a slightly down position: - i.
+With robotic assisted laparoscopic radical prostatectomy there will be a trolley/cart which holds the robot placed next to the operating table.
+Robotic arms will be attached to the robot.
+The surgeon sits at a console a short distance away and controls the robotic arms and instruments from the console to do the surgery.